 This amounts to at least 3 million U.S. citizens who live with the disease, most of whom have not been formally diagnosed with the condition.

 Symptoms of celiac disease are triggered by the consumption of gluten, a protein often found in wheat, barley, and rye and some medicines, vitamins, and cosmetic products such as lip balms.

 Currently, there are no therapies for celiac disease.
 Once diagnosed, the common approach is to simply stick to a gluten-free diet.

 New research, however, brings us closer to finding such therapies; a chemical “switch” has been identified by scientists led by Chaitan Khosla, a professor at Stanford University in California.

 It is known that the mechanism behind celiac disease involves an enzyme called transglutaminase 2 (TG2), which regulates gluten inside the small intestine.
-It causes an autoimmune response — or one wherein the immune system does not recognize the lining of the small intestine and attacks it.
+It causes an autoimmune response — or one wherein the immune system

 First study author Michael Yi — a chemical engineering graduate student at Stanford University — hypothesized, together with his colleagues, that a poor understanding of TG2 may be the reason why there is no treatment for celiac disease yet.

 So, they set out to investigate this enzyme more closely.
 Specifically, they wanted to see how TG2 behaves in healthy people.
 To do so, the scientists built on existing studies, which revealed that TG2 can be activated or deactivated by a certain chemical bond.

 Prof. Khosla explains that in a healthy small intestine, even though TG2 is very abundant, it is inactive.